iankorf/MCB185-2023/README.md

 students learn programming concepts faster than others.
 Some students have more time to study than others.
 For these reasons, not every student will start or end at the same place.
 Your grade will be determined more by your journey than your destination.
 How exactly does that work?
+Let me worry about grading.
 Please focus on the journey, not the destination.

-To give the instructors a better idea about the make-up of the class, there is an `ASSESSMENTS.md` file with a bunch of questions in 3 categories: molecular biology, programming, and bioinformatics.
-Since this is a class designed for biologists, you should have a decent score in molecular biology, but if you don't you'll just have to look some things up.
+To give me a better idea about the make-up of the class, there is an `ASSESSMENTS.md` file with a bunch of questions in 3 categories: molecular biology, programming, and bioinformatics.
+Since this is a class designed for biologists, you should have a decent score in molecular biology, but if you don't you'll just have to look some things up or ask a lot of questions.
 If you score high in bioinformatics, that's great, but not necessary.
 Scoring high in the programming category may mean the class will be too easy for you.
 If this is the case, you can move faster through the material and do a more interesting final project.

 ## Programming Progression ##